 Copies of Doug's two recent books are available:

-- UP AND ABOUT - the first part of Doug's autobiography - £24 p&p included.
+UP AND ABOUT - the first part of Doug's autobiography - £24 p&p included.
 This price for postage does not include overseas sales - please contact the office.

 THE OGRE - an account of his climb and the dramatic descent - £20 p&p included, This price for postage does not include overseas sales - - please contact the office.

 Details of the books are below, with ordering information at the bottom of the page.